-The vast majority (90%) of the fractures occurr die association with falls.
+The vast majority (90%) of the fractures occurr disassociation with falls.
 Fluoxetine increases falls risk [9], suggesting that the main mechanism of fracturer with fluoxetine was through increased falls.
-In this current analysis, we made the assumption chat is increased falls were the mechanism of increased fracture risk, there would be more fractures in the firs is onth of fluoxetine prescription i.e. 'front loading'.
-But this was not the case, with incident fracture is spread evenly across the first six months.
-Patients may still be undergoing rehabilitation in a hospital se on $\sigma$ is the first month, where prevention of falls is an integral aspect of management, and this might micigate as y immediate increased risk of fluoxetine on falls risk.
-Baseline medication that might increase is fall risk (e.g. blood pressuring lowering medication) and those prescribed for osteoporosis were not accurate with fractures; this lack of association could be because we were underpowered to identify is rial effect.
-It is likely that the mechanism by which fluoxetine exerts an effect on fracture risk, and on fills risk is more complex than we proposed including confusion, unsteadiness, reaction times, dehydration and hypotension [12].
+In this current analysis, we made the assumption that increased falls were the mechanism of increased fracture risk, there would be more fractures in the firs month of fluoxetine prescription i.e. 'front loading'.
+But this was not the case, with incident fractures and evenly across the first six months.
+Patients may still be undergoing rehabilitation in a hospital security in the first month, where prevention of falls is an integral aspect of management, and this might mixing the airly immediate increased risk of fluoxetine on falls risk.
+Baseline medication that might increase any immediate increased risk of association and those prescribed for osteoporosis were not and calculated with fractures; this lack of association could be because we were underpowered to identify as all effect.
+It is likely that the mechanism by which fluoxetine exerts an effect on fracture risk, and on falls risk is more complex than we proposed including confusion, unsteadiness, reaction times, dehydration and hypotension [12].

-Fractures after stroke probably did not explain the trend towards a poorer mRS in the fluoxetine group; but this analysis could be underpowered, or the effect of fractures could be more subtle-affecting, for example, quality of life rather than dependency [1].
+Fractures after stroke probably did not explain the trend towards a poorer mRS in the fluoxetine group; but this analysis could be underpowered, or the effect of fractures could be more subtleaffecting, for example, quality of life rather than dependency [1].
 Previous analyses of observational data have shown, that fractures are associated with impaired quality of life, though it is unclear whether relationship is causal [1].

 There are several benefits of an IPDM compared with extracting summary (aggregate) data from study publications and performing a meta-analysis of summary effects.
 For example, IPDM can improve the quality of data and the type of analyses that can be done and produce more reliable results [13].
 For these reasons an IPDM is considered to be a 'gold standard' of systematic review.
-Now ever IPPD takes longer than a meta-analysis of summary effects, because data needs to be harr onised and combined from different trials, which generally requires additional resource and statistical expectise.
-This often results in a delay between publication of the primary trials and the IPDM, as there has neen for our analyses.
+However IPPD takes longer than a meta-analysis of summary effects, because data needs to be harr onised and combined from different trials, which generally requires additional resource and statistical expectise.
+This often results in a delay between publication of the primary trials and the IPDM, as there has been for our analyses.